f0nzie/transcript_interview_john_hopfield_by_lex_fridman/John_Hopfield-Physics_View_of_the_Mind_and_Neurobiology-AI_Podcast_76_with_Lex_Fridman.md

 **[Lex]**  Answering questions of freewill and consciousness naturally lead to contradictions from a physics perspective.
 It eventually ends up with quantum mechanics, and then you get into that whole mess of trying to understand how much from a physics perspective, how much is determined -already predetermined-, much is already deterministic about our universe, there's lots of difference ...

 **[John]** And if you don't push quite that far you can say "essentially all of neurobiology which is relevant it can be captured by classical equations of motion."
 Because in my view of the mysteries of the brain are not the mysteries of quantum mechanics but the mysteries of what can happen when you have a dynamical system, a driven system, with 10 to the 14 (10^14) parts.
-The bare complexity is something which is ..., the physical complex system is at least as badly understood as the physics of phase coherence and quantum mechanics
+The bare complexity is something which is ..., the physical complex system is at least as badly understood as the physics of phase coherence and quantum mechanics.

+### Attractor Networks

 **[Lex]** Can we go there for a second?
 You've talked about [attractor networks](attractor networks), and just maybe you could say what are attractor networks, and more broadly what are interesting network dynamics that emerge in these or other complex systems?